The Best Coffee Shops in Bellingham

 Shirlee Bird Café

-Nestled in the alcove of historic (and some say haunted) Sycamore Square (built in 1890), Shirlee Bird Cafe offers handcrafted pastries baked fresh each morning along with locally-roasted organic espresso.
+Nestled in the alcove of historic Sycamore Square, Shirlee Bird Cafe offers handcrafted pastries baked fresh each morning along with locally-roasted organic espresso.

 You can call your order ahead and pick up, enjoy your meal at the outdoor seating along 12th Street, or stay and sip your coffee inside.